ericallam/docrails/guides/source/constant_autoloading_and_reloading.md

 Project.name # => "Project"
 ```

-Constant assignment has a special rule to make that happen: if the object
-being assigned is an anonymous class or module, Ruby sets its name to be the
+Constant assignment has a special rule to make that happen: if the object being assigned is an anonymous class or module, Ruby sets the object's name to the name of the constant.
-one the constant.

 INFO.
-From then on, what happens to the constant and the instance does not
-matter.
-For example, the constant could be deleted, the class object could be
-assigned to a different constant, be stored in no constant anymore, etc. Once
-the name is set, it doesn't change.
+From then on, what happens to the constant and the instance does not matter.
+For example, the constant could be deleted, the class object could be assigned to a different constant, be stored in no constant anymore, etc. Once the name is set, it doesn't change.

 Similarly, module creation using the `module` keyword as in